 Today we analyze the Key Reversal Candlestick Pattern.
 You will learn how to create and use this indicator in your automatic trading systems.
 We start with the simple High and Low Bar Reversal.

 Today Price High > Yesterday Price High

 This pattern alone is not very significant, because you can see it appears frequently.
 Anyway, we create a little trading system to test these signals.

 The results show the inconsistency of this strategy.
-As we can see, just the long side has an acceptable percent profitable.
+As we can see, only the long side has an acceptable percent of profitable trades.
 This means that the price reverses only after a bullish pattern, but not strongly enough.
 In fact, the average net profit is too small.